Coronavirus hits politicians, sports and showbiz stars as it spreads across globe

 Several of Europe’s soccer leagues are already on hold, the top men’s tennis circuit was suspended for six weeks, the National Hockey League shut down and cricket matches have been ordered to be played without fans.

-But the spread of the virus at its epicenter in China’s Hubei province has slowed markedly amid strict transport curbs on movement and lockdowns.
+But the spread of the virus at its epicentre in China’s Hubei province has slowed markedly amid strict transport curbs on movement and lockdowns.

 Just five new cases were reported on Friday in the provincial capital of Wuhan, where the virus was first detected in December, and no locally transmitted infections were reported in the rest of China.

-Despite the positive news from China, global markets took another battering with Japan's Nikkei .N225 closing down 6% after Wall Street stocks slumped about 10% .DJI .SPX on Thursday, their worst day since the 1987 "Black Monday" crash. [.N]
+Despite the positive news from China, global markets took another battering with Japan’s Nikkei closing down 6% after Wall Street stocks slumped about 10% on Thursday, their worst day since the 1987 “Black Monday” crash. [.N]

 But Asian markets were off lows for the day as policymakers stepped in to help ease a liquidity squeeze as cratering stock markets triggered a rush for cash.